 According to recent meta-analyses, the crucial factors influencing sales and shoppers’ attitudes are the valence and the number of reviews.
 This means, more positive reviews increase sales and attitudes.
 On the other hand, negative reviews have the strongest effect on usefulness, suggesting that negative reviews may carry more weight than positive reviews.

-While the most popular way to leverage reviews and ratings is to incorporate it into product pages, one can also include user-generated content into his/her abandoned cart email series.
+While the most popular way to leverage reviews and ratings is to incorporate them into product pages, one can also include user-generated content into his/her abandoned cart email series.
 So, what’s the catch here?
-Customer reviews can boost shoppers’ confidence and the store’s credibility too, in turn, increasing the chances of conversion.
+Customer reviews can boost shoppers’ confidence and the store’s credibility, too, in turn, increasing the chances of conversion.

-An abandoned cart email with customer testimonials might look something similar to this.
+An abandoned cart emails with customer testimonials might look something similar to this.

 Consumers are susceptible to price discounts and it affects their purchase behavior.
 As a matter of fact, lucrative offers, services, and innovative offerings can fast track your conversion rates.
 Abandoned cart emails are not so different as well.
 Recent studies suggest that consumers who purchase products through email spend 138% more than those that don’t receive email offers.